These Beer Glazed Ham Steaks are an easy way to have a ham dinner without cooking a whole ham! A one skillet ham recipe that feels like a holiday!

 - 1 cup brown sugar

-- Marinate the ham steaks in one of the cans of beer for one to three hours.
+- Marinate the ham steaks in 3 cups of beer one to three hours.

 - Take the ham out of the beer and pat dry.

-- Remove the ham to a platter and spoon additional glaze from the roasting pan on top.
+- Remove the ham to a platter and spoon additional glaze from the skillet on top.
 If you didn’t use all the glaze to coat your ham you can heat it up and serve it as a sauce on the side.